senzing-garage/knowledge-base/claude-memory/senzing-changelog-update.md

 # Senzing versioned release

-1. These instructions will propose changes to `CHANGELOG.md` for code changes made after the last versioned release.
 1. If no $ARGUMENTS specified, ask user to choose a subcommand from the following list:
     1. major - Made incompatible API changes.
 Creates {new-semantic-version}.
     1. minor - Added functionality in a backward compatible manner.
 Creates {new-semantic-version}.